 Drew has supported research, data collection, and facilitation of strategic planning and evaluations for state agencies and nonprofit organizations focused on advancing health equity and ensuring program sustainability.
 Drew has also played a key role in helping state and local public health entities develop and implement COVID-19 response plans and address other public health issues, such chronic illness and substance use, through systems and community-based interventions.

 Before joining HMA, he worked at various academic research centers on grant-funded studies assessing syndemic health conditions and HIV prevention among men who have sex with men.
 In these roles, he managed community engagement and study recruitment and led qualitative data collection, analysis, report writing, and presentation.

-Outside of work, Drew is an avid theatre fan and loves keeping up with the latest local and professional shows.
+He earned a bachelor’s degree in public health from Brown University.
+Outside of work, Drew is an avid foodie and theatre fan – he loves trying new restaurants and keeping up with the latest local and professional shows.